gdamdam/awesome-decentralized-web/README.md

 ### Local-first & CRDTs
 - [Automerge](https://automerge.org/) - A CRDT library for building local-first, collaborative applications that sync without a central server.
-- [Earthstar](https://github.com/earthstar-project/earthstar) - An offline-first, distributed, syncable, embedded document database for use in peer-to-peer software. **Dormant**
+- [Earthstar](https://github.com/earthstar-project/earthstar) - An offline-first, distributed, syncable, embedded document database for use in peer-to-peer software.
-- [m-ld](https://m-ld.org/) - Library enabling consistent, zero latency read and write of shared information, using RDF (JSON-LD) and CRDTs. **Dormant**
+- [m-ld](https://m-ld.org/) - Library enabling consistent, zero latency read and write of shared information, using RDF (JSON-LD) and CRDTs. **Dormant** (no repository activity since 2024-08)
 - [p2panda](https://p2panda.org/) - A collection of building blocks for local-first, peer-to-peer applications.
 - [Willow](https://willowprotocol.org/) - A protocol for synchronisable, multi-writer data stores, by the authors of Earthstar.
 - [Yjs](https://yjs.dev/) - A high-performance CRDT for building collaborative, offline-first applications.